Jordan-Gillard/weather-journal-app/README.md

-# weather-journal-app
+# Weather Journal App
-Weather Journal App project for Udacity's Front End Developer Nanodegree.
+This is the third project for Udacity's Front End Developer Nanodegree.